ldtteam/MinecoloniesWiki/source/installation/twitch.md

 ### Select our Server

 Finally, click on MineColonies Official 1.12.2!
-The server info will be pre set up there already for you.
+The server info will be set up already.

 ![Join the Official Server](../../assets/images/installation/twitch_10.png)